-PreReq: Eng 20R or ESL 9 or Eng 51 or placement in Eng 21 To enhance the understanding of the supervisory process and the management of human resources.
+PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102

+To enhance the understanding of the supervisory process and the management of human resources.
 Focuses on supervisory position function, activities, and topics for supervisors to understand and apply.
 (3 lec hrs.)